awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug related to `hot_standby_feedback` for read nodes whereby the read node may report the wrong transaction id epoch to the write node\.
 This can cause the write node to ignore the `hot_standby_feedback` and invalidate snapshots on the read node\.

 1. Fixed a bug whereby storage errors that occur during `CREATE DATABASE` statements are not properly handled\.
-The bug would leave the resulting database inaccessible\.
+The bug left the resulting database inaccessible\.
 The correct behavior is to fail the database creation and return the appropriate error to the user\.

 1. Improved handling of PostgreSQL snapshot overflow when a read node attempts to connect to a write node\.
-Prior to this change, if the write node was in a snapshot overflow state, the read node would be unable to join\.
-A message would appear in the PostgreSQL log file in the form, `DEBUG: recovery snapshot waiting for non-overflowed snapshot or until oldest active xid on standby is at least xxxxxxx (now yyyyyyy)`\.
+Prior to this change, if the write node was in a snapshot overflow state, the read node was unable to join\.
+A message appear in the PostgreSQL log file in the form `DEBUG: recovery snapshot waiting for non-overflowed snapshot or until oldest active xid on standby is at least xxxxxxx (now yyyyyyy)`\.
 A snapshot overflow occurs when an individual transaction has created over 64 subtransactions\.

 1. Fixed a bug related to common table expressions whereby an error is incorrectly raised when a NOT IN class exists in a CTE\.
 The error is `CTE with NOT IN fails with ERROR: could not find CTE CTE-Name`\.